40 Medium Dog Breeds to Fit Any Family

 Bulldog

 While they are considered a low-maintenance dog breed in terms of energy levels, bulldogs still need regular exercise.
 They can easily pack on the pounds, leading to health problems.
 If you’re going for a bulldog puppy, do your homework to find a reputable breeder.
-According to Messina, their conformation and loose skin means they are prone to various brachycephalic (flat-faced) health concerns.
+According to Messina, their conformation and loose skin mean they are prone to various brachycephalic (flat-faced) health concerns.
 “These include sensitivity to heat, overexertion from physical exercise and blocked airways due to morphology,” she says.

 Breed overview